 Click here to view

 About 5 h after insemination the PB2 is extruded and both PN enter the G1-phase (zygote stage).
 Thereafter, both PN enter the S-phase (DNA replication), followed by the G2-phase and finally the M-phase (chromosome condensation).
 During the G2-phase, pronuclear breakdown (PNBD) was observed to occur.

 In conclusion, in human fertilization and in terms of cell biology, syngamy refers to the fusion between gametes (membrane fusion).
 After fertilization, a female and a male PN form, without PN fusion (karyogamy), pronuclei then juxtapose, followed by PNBD, with the term Zygote referring to the stage from the time both PN form.
 Based on the above review, we expect that authors of didactic texts confidently update those definitions.
 Additionally, in Glossaries for reproductive clinicians, these terms should also be correctly employed.
 The International Glossary on Infertility and Fertility Care is extremely useful for clinicians and researchers, as it allows the same clinical and biological terms to be used in the presentation of scientific results.
 Further more, we expect that in the following version of this Glossary these terms could also be updated, with the term Syngamy being defined as “The process during which the female and male gametes fuse”, and the term Pronucleus as “A round structure in the oocyte surrounded by a membrane containing chromatin.
 Normally, two pronuclei are seen after fertilization, each containing a haploid set of chromosomes, one set from the oocyte and one from the sperm”.

 Conflict of interest statement

-There is no conflict of interest regarding the publication of this paper.
+There is no conflict of interest regarding the publication of this commentary letter.

 | References|| |